This post by advocate and Support Volunteer Dee Sparacio, originally appeared on SHARE Cancer Support‘s blog. We are delighted to share it with you.

 It was my gynecologic oncologist who planted the advocacy seed for me, and it has blossomed to enrich my life by forming friendships with cancer researchers and others diagnosed with ovarian cancer.
 Will you add your voice to mine?

-Dorinda “Dee” Sparacio is an ovarian cancer advocate, author, blogger at Women of Teal, and co-moderator of Twitter’s chat.
+Dorinda “Dee” Sparacio is an ovarian cancer advocate, author, blogger at Women of Teal, and co-moderator of Twitter’s #gyncsm chat.